Converging to the Chase - a Tool for Finite Controllability: Abstract

 \section{Abstract}

-We solve a problem, stated in [CGP10], showing that Sticky Datalog$^\exists$, defined in the cited paper as an element of the Datalog$^\pm$ project, has the finite controllability property.
-In order to do that, we develop a technique, which we believe can have further applications, of approximating $Chase(D,\cal T)$, for a database instance $D$ and some sets of tuple generating dependencies $\cal T$, by an infinite sequence of finite structures, all of them being models of $\cal T$.
+We solve a problem, stated in \citep{CGP10}, showing that Sticky Datalog$^\exists$, defined in the cited paper as an element of the Datalog$^\pm$ project, has the Finite Controllability property.
+In order to do that, we develop a technique, which we believe can have further applications, of approximating $Chase({\cal T},\dd)$, for a database instance $\dd$ and a set of tuple generating dependencies and Datalog rules $\cal T$, by an infinite sequence of finite structures, all of them being models of $\cal T$ and $\dd$.